How to Compare Socially Responsible (ESG) Investing Solutions

 In 2016, data provider Morningstar rolled out their sustainability rating for mutual funds and ETFs.
 They partnered with an outside consulting firm to analyze the portfolios of mutual funds and ETFs to assign a sustainability score.
 Their methodology looks at the fund’s underlying holdings for controversies, which they define as ESG-related incidents in addition to the portfolio’s scores on the three ESG components.
 Morningstar notes that the sustainability rating is done based on the fund’s portfolio and is not performance based.

 The more established provider of ESG rating analytics is MSCI, an industry-leading provider of data and analytical tools.
-MSCI is the data provider Betterment used to analyze the holdings within its SRI portfolios.
+MSCI is the data provider Betterment uses to analyze the holdings within its SRI portfolios.
 An online ETF ranking tool using MSCI data can be found here.

 As an overview, here is a brief description of the components of ESG: